prepare.blog

 • Sign up for local alerts today.
 Your county’s emergency management office likely offers free text or email notifications.
 Combine with a NOAA weather radio for redundancy.

-What to Skip: Gear That Sounds Good but Underperforms
+Gear That Sounds Good but Underperforms

 Let me save you some money and storage space.
 I’ve field-tested a lot of emergency gear across Washington and Oregon, and some popular products are genuinely terrible.

 Cheap multi-tool “survival kits” in a tin.
 The wire saw breaks on the second branch.
 The compass is wildly inaccurate.
 The credit-card knife couldn’t cut warm butter.
-Buy a single quality multi-tool — a Leatherman Wave or Victorinox SwissChamp outperforms that entire tin twenty times over.
+Buy a single quality multi-tool instead — a Leatherman Wave or Victorinox SwissChamp outperforms that entire tin twenty times over.

 Dynamo hand-crank everything.
 Most cheap models require 3–5 minutes of cranking for 10 minutes of dim light.
 The gears strip, your hand cramps, and you’re frustrated in the dark.
 Invest in a quality battery-powered or solar-hybrid option instead.